Joshua Kushner Puts Net Worth And Trump Aside For Karlie Kloss And Women’s March

 “But Kloss did not appear to have made the trip to DC with Kushner, with the model spotted looking fashionable on the streets of Manhattan instead,” reports Daily Mail.
 “The 24-year-old supermodel was seen wearing an eye-catching blue striped dress and fur coat in New York running errands.”

-But after Women’s March, it looked like Joshua Kushner was getting in the folds of Trump administration.
+But after the Women’s March, it looked like Joshua Kushner was getting in the folds of the Trump administration.
 He posted a picture on his Instagram with his brother Jared, in front of a painting of John F. Kennedy.

 His Instagram followers were quick to spot this and made sure that he knew what was on their minds.

 “How are you ok with what is happening right now?” leadurand93 wrote in the comments.
 “This country is hurtling backwards at break-neck speed.
-Any progress we’ve made in a direction that embraces equality and human rights, has been made at a laboriously slow pace, and now I’m literally watching the backwards slide begin.
+Any progress we’ve made in a direction that embraces equality and human rights, has been made at a laboriously slow pace, and now I’m literally watching the backwards slide begin.”

 “It is your responsibility to use your connections and influence to help protect the people,’ the commenter continued.
 “Please don’t stand idly by and watch this administration ruin lives.”